binghuang2018/aqml/demo/example/README.md

 ```
 The option `-n 1` specifies the number of processes to be used.
 Choose a larger number to speed up computations.

-  - run orca4 jobs:
+  - Then run orca4 jobs through calling the script `batch_orca`:
 ```bash
 batch_orca g7/*.com target/*.com >out1 &
 ```
-Note: before running, the user needs to reset the path to `orca4` in file `bin/batch_orca_base`.
+Note: before running, the user needs to reset the path to `orca4` in file `which batch_orca_base` (located under `$AQML/bin`, where `$AQML` denotes the root directory of the `aqml` package).

-Reference input & output files of orca4 jobs are provided under folder `reference/`.
+Reference input & output files of orca4 jobs are provided under folder `reference/` with suffix `.com` and `.out`, respectively.

   - Convert output files to xyz format once all calculations are done:
 ```bash
 orca2xyz g7/*.out target/*.out
 ```
+The resulting `xyz` files contain relaxed geometries, the same as the usual `xyz` file format-wise.
+Poperties (only energy as the default case) is written to the second line, with the format of, say `b3lypvdz=-40.0321`, which means the single point energy calculated at the level B3LYP/cc-pVDZ is -40.0321 Hartree (Atomic unit is the default for all properties in `xyz` files).

 ## AML prediction